-- All shippers shall be required to nominate a person (and appropriate delegate) in their organisation to act in capacity as First Point of Contact in relation to all PAC correspondence (the "PAP Authoriser"), such person to be of sufficiently seniority so as to understand and instruct action to be taken in regard to such communication, including attending PAC if required and providing suitably informed escalation contacts up to director level should PAC require it. - PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meetings may not reveal the workings or the decision making process in reaching any decisions, save when required by law or due to an appeal from any affected party. - PAC, PAFA and CDSP personnel attending closed PAC meeting are required to sign and adhere to undying non-disclosure agreements and any confidential material downloaded must be deleted when no longer required and when ceasing to attend the PAC (for whatever reason), whichever is sooner - Using an approach similar to TPD Section X of the UNC for the Energy Balancing Credit Committee (EBCC) (which avoids the need for each and every Party to provide separate indemnities), Members (being persons) of PAC, PAFA and CDSP connected with a performance assurance decision should be protected from any litigation connected with the operation of the performance assurance regime
+- m.
+Such un-anonymised data or information to include anything that PAC reasonably requests in pursuit of their duties under UNC and at least but not limited to - i. all data identified in DPM - ii. all data available in DDP - iii. all such other data items or information held by CDSP - iv. anything else that CDSP can reasonably obtain subject to DSC approval - n.
+PAC may establish a sub-committee for such purpose (within the scope of its functions, powers and duties) and comprising such members on such as it decides - o.
+PAC may submit DSC Change Proposals which may include internal and/or external costs. - i. limited to investigations and analysis of settlement, performance of PAPs and related matters reasonably considered to impact on the achievement of the Performance Assurance Objective (for example where rules on process or performance are proven to be unnecessary / ineffective), and - ii.subject to agreement by a simple majority of all-PAC members, (this might require ex-Committee voting if not all members have attended the meeting), and - iii.
+Subject to the same process as for any other proposals through DSC Change Management - p.
+Requesting the remedy of performance issues, even where there is no explicit prescriptive performance standard specified in the code, where that performance issue is limiting or preventing the achievement of the Performance Assurance Objective (PAO) - 8) PAFC Protections - •a.
+All shippers shall be required to nominate a person (and appropriate delegate) in their organisation to act in capacity as First Point of Contact in relation to all PAC correspondence (the "PA RepresentativeP Authoriser"), such person to have appropriate be of sufficiently-seniority with suitable knowledge and authority so as to understand and instruct action to be taken in regard to such communication, including attending PAC if required and providing suitably informed escalation contacts up to director level should PAC require it. - •b.
+PAC, PAFA, JO and CDSP personnel and any other party attending closed PAC meetings may not reveal the workings or the decision making process in reaching any decisions, save when required by law or due to an appeal from any affected party. - •C. PAC, PAFA and CDSP personnel attending closed PAC meeting are required to sign and adhere to undying non-disclosure agreements and any confidential material downloaded must be deleted when no longer required and when ceasing to attend the PAC (for whatever reason), whichever is sooner - d.
+Using an approach similar to TPD Section X of the UNC for the Energy Balancing Credit Committee (EBCC) (which avoids the need for each and every Party to provide separate indemnities), Members (being persons) of PAC, PAFA and CDSP connected with a performance assurance decision should be protected from any litigation connected with the operation of the performance assurance regime - e.
+Performance Assurance Techniques shall be limited to those specified in the PAFD and as amended from time to time in accordance with 9. g) below - f.
+PAC shall be prohibited from levying direct costs on PAPs (i.e. directly invoicing PAPs for charges of any kind) unless and until and only if such are specified in a modification approved for implementation by the Authority.